rodriguesporan/ITransfer/README.md

 # ITransfer

-Application to transfer money through digital accounts, using QR code
+* Application to make and receive payments through digital accounts
+* Google Identity to sign up with Gmail account
+* Read or share the QR code to make transfers

 ---